Category Archives: self-care

 If you or a loved one has been experiencing headaches or migraines without relief, now is the time to take action.

-Call or text me at 647-378-3182 and we can discuss how to best help you or a loved one get relief from pain and bring things back into balance.
+Call Kingsville Acupuncture at 519-800-4903 and let’s discuss how to best help you or a loved one get relief from pain and bring things back into balance.

 Warmly,